tituschewxj/tp/docs/DeveloperGuide.md

 ### Product scope

 **Target user profile**:
-* Teaching Assistant for a Computer Science module in NUS
+* Teaching Assistant for one Computer Science module in NUS
 * Tech savvy
 * Prefer desktop apps over other types
 * Can type fast
 * Prefers typing to mouse interactions
 * Is reasonably comfortable using CLI apps

-**Value proposition**: All in one contact book managing student’s progress in the course, by means of participation, grades, and other course specific attributes of an NUS CS class.
-Can quickly find information, filter and sort with keyboard shortcuts.
+**Value proposition**: All in one contact book managing student’s progress in the course, by means of attendance of the NUS CS class.
+Can quickly find information and perform operations with keyboard shortcuts.

 {{ newPage }}